 Everything You Need To Know About Garden Leave

-Here, we take you through the fundamental basics of Garden Leave in Hong Kong, Singapore and the United Kingdom.
-Read on to find out more!
+The fundamental basics of Garden Leave differ slightly in Hong Kong, Singapore, and the United Kingdom.

 There are two ways to put an employee on garden leave in Hong Kong.

 - Put a clause in the employment contract.
 This is the most straightforward and fuss-free way to do it.
 Exercise of the clause after the employee has given their notice or rightly terminated is at the employer’s discretion.